 The Liberty Energy Storage Projects will benefit residents and businesses by improving the power grid and supporting the local economy.

-• The projects will create approximately 250 construction jobs combined, and an estimated six full-time technical positions for ongoing operations.
+• The projects will also generate jobs, approximately 250 construction jobs combined, and an estimated six full-time local technical positions for ongoing operations.
 Madison County residents are preferred and encouraged to apply for these positions.

 Project safety